iterative/dvc.org/content/docs/command-reference/metrics/index.md

 }
 ```

 DVC itself does not ascribe any specific meaning for these numbers.
-Usually
+Usually they
-these numbers are produced by the model training or model evaluation code and
+are produced by the model training or model evaluation code and serve as a way
-serve as a way to compare and pick the best performing experiment.
+to compare and pick the best performing experiment.

-## Default metrics files
+### Default metrics files

-`dvc metrics show` and `dvc metrics diff` commands by default use all metrics
+`dvc metrics` subcommands use all metric files that are specified in `dvc.yaml`
-files that are specified in `dvc.yaml`.
-So, there no need to specify metrics
+by default.
+There's no need to specify metric file names to see these metrics.
-file name to see the deault metrics.
-The metrics files can be added to
+Metric files can be added to `dvc.yaml` with the `--metrics` (`-m`) or
-`dvc.yaml` by options `--metrics` (`-m`) or `--metrics-no-cache` (`-M`) of
+`--metrics-no-cache` (`-M`) options of `dvc run`, or manually to the `metrics`
-`dvc run` command or manualy to `metrics` section of a stage:
+section of a stage in `dvc.yaml`:

 ```yaml
 stages: